ideasonpurpose/docker-build/README.md

 - **.jpg**
 - **.svg** - Available as SVGR

-In pracitce, automated SVG processing was found to be more of a hidrance than helpful.
+In practice, automated SVG processing was found to be more of a hindrance than helpful.
 More often it was easier to manually pre-process the files using SVGO, selectively preserving structure and attributes on a per-file basis.

 ### Local Development